William Pitt, 1st Earl of Chatham: Annus Mirabilis

 In France a new leader, the Duc de Choiseul, had recently come to power and 1759 offered a duel between their rival strategies.
 Pitt intended to continue with his plan of tying down French forces in Germany while continuing the assault on France's colonies.
 Choiseul hoped to repel the attacks in the colonies while seeking total victory in Europe.

 Pitt's war around the world was largely successful.
-While a British invasion of Martinique failed, they captured Guadeloupe shortly afterwards.
+While a British invasion of Martinique failed, they captured Guadeloupe shortly afterward.
 In India, a French attempt to capture Madras was repulsed.
 In North America, British troops closed in on France's Canadian heartland.
 A British force under James Wolfe moved up the Saint Lawrence with the aim of capturing Quebec.
 After initially failing to penetrate the French defences at the Montmorency Falls, Wolfe later led his men to a victory to the west of the city allowing the British forces to capture Quebec.

 Choiseul had pinned much of his hopes on a French invasion of Britain, which he hoped would knock Britain out of the war and make it surrender the colonies it had taken from France.
 Pitt had stripped the home islands of troops to send on his expeditions, leaving Britain guarded by poorly trained militia and giving an opportunity for the French if they could land in enough force.
 The French did build a large invasion force.
 However the French naval defeats at Lagos and Quiberon Bay forced Choiseul to abandon the invasion plans.
 France's other great hope, that their armies could make a breakthrough in Germany and invade Hanover, was thwarted at the Battle of Minden.
 Britain ended the year victorious in every theatre of operations in which it was engaged, with Pitt receiving the credit for this.